rizwansoaib/WhatsApp-Bomber/README.md

 # WhatsApp-Bomber
-Whatsapp Bomber is a chrome extension which send messages multiple times to same contact
+Whatsapp Bomber is a chrome extension which send messages multiple times to contact

 ## Installation